 This is a great bread to make on the weekend when you have a little more time on your hands.
 It actually has very little hands on time but does require a step or so every 1-2 hours for a couple hours.

-My recipe for Italian biga is very simple and will only take a few minutes to assemble!
+The recipe for Italian biga is very simple and will only take a few minutes to assemble!
 If you have your own biga recipe you can use that as well.
+Just make sure it is aged for only 12 hours.

 I hope you give this a try and see how amazing homemade ciabatta bread can be!